peter9378/chat_message/README.md

 	- if password is incorrect, you have to enter the password again.
 - Sign up
 	- if you don't have an account, you can sign up in console UI.
 	- all you need to enter is name, id, password.
-Your password will be encrypted and stored in database.
+Your password will be encrypted(SHA-256) and stored in database.
-	- if same id is already exist, you should use another id.
+	- if same id or name is already exist, you should use another id or name(notice which one is overlapped).
 - in chat room
 	- you can send message by pressing enter key or clicking the "send" button.
 	- you can receive messages from other users.